 Once an injury to the cord has occurred, there are certain steps that need to be taken in relation to the rehabilitation of the person.
-This rehabilitation will enable the SCI person to return to the environment of social and vocational functioning as best as can be managed.
+This rehabilitation will enable the injured to return to the environment of social and vocational functioning as best as can be managed.

 Types of Spinal Cord Injury